brandur/org/fragments/spectre.md

-the bad guy (one of many homages to the original series of movies); but the whole thing failed to come together into a compelling whole. _Spectre_ was entertaining to watch, but wasn't an attention grabber, and left me largely unenthused for the duration of its considerable 148 minute runtime.
+the bad guy (one of many homages to the original series of movies); but the whole thing failed to come together into a compelling whole. _Spectre_ was entertaining to watch, but wasn't an attention grabber, and left me largely unenthused for the duration of its considerable 148-minute runtime.

 The trajectory toward mediocrity of the Daniel Craig reboot franchise may be one of the most disappointing developments in recent movie history.
 While it